Veronica Bielik Goes Braless In Sheer White Top While Wearing Skintight Leggings

 “Woooow a beautiful smile,” chimed in a fourth Instagram user.

-Some commenters, however, appeared to have been rendered speechless by the photo and instead, left a trail of emoji to express their admiration for the model.
+Some commenters appeared to have been rendered speechless by the photo, and instead, they left a trail of emoji to express their admiration for the model.

 The photo appears to be a fan favorite as it soon racked up more than 56,000 likes.

 As fans are aware, this is far from the first time that the digital influencer has shown off her amazing assets on social media.
-In fact, a majority of her Instagram post consist of her wearing risque outfits.
-Recently, she uploaded pictures, in which she wore a skimpy black bikini.
+In fact, a majority of her Instagram posts consist of her wearing risque outfits.

+Recently, she uploaded pictures in which she wore a skimpy black bikini.
 That post has been liked over 140,000 times since it was shared.